[Sir Henry Bellingham in the Chair]

 I am going to carry on, I am afraid, but I will address a number of points that flow from that.

-The banking industry estimates that branch visits have fallen by roughly a third since 2011, and that more than a third of our adult population regularly uses mobile banking apps.
+The banking industry estimates that branch visits have fallen by roughly one third since 2011, and that more than one third of our adult population regularly uses mobile banking apps.
 The Office for National Statistics estimates that 63% of adults used the internet to bank in 2017.
 It is not the Government’s role to speak for RBS, but its own figures paint a similar picture of substantial change.
 Strikingly, I understand that RBS estimates that only 1% of RBS customers in Scotland use any of its branches on a weekly basis.
 I am aware that there are disputes over that, and I will address that point in a moment.
 The banking industry is changing to accommodate this shifting customer behaviour.
 However, the Government recognise that closures have an impact on customers who still need or want to bank in person.
 We have addressed that and ensured that measures are in place so that everyone can continue to access banking services.

 The Minister said that only 1% of customers are accessing those branches.
 On an island of more than 1,000 people, that does not square with RBS telling us that only 13 people went into the branch.
 I do not need MI5 on the Isle of Barra to tell me who goes in the branch.
 We see exactly who goes in there.
 Twenty went in on the morning that RBS made that announcement.
 It got rid of a load of employees and hired people from an agency.
 Surely, as the largest shareholder, Government have to have some oversight over the cowboy behaviour that has been going on at the Royal Bank of Scotland—it is not Scotland any more.